AsyncDisplayKit/Documentation/docs/_docs/containers-astablenode.md

 A node defines its height by way of the layoutSpec returned in the `-layoutSpecThatFits:` method.
 All nodes given a constrained size are able to calculate their desired size.

 <div class = "note">
-By default, a <code>ASTableNode</code> provides its cells with a size range constraint where the minimum width is the tableNode's width and a minimum height is <code>0</code>.
-The maximim width is also the <code>tableNode</code>'s width but the maximum height is <code>FLT_MAX</code>.
+By default, a `ASTableNode` provides its cells with a size range constraint where the minimum width is the tableNode's width and a minimum height is `0`.
+The maximim width is also the `tableNode`'s width but the maximum height is `FLT_MAX`.
 <br><br>
-This is all to say, a <code>tableNode</code>'s cells will always fill the full width of the <code>tableNode</code>, but their height is flexible making self-sizing cells something that happens automatically.
+This is all to say, a `tableNode`'s cells will always fill the full width of the `tableNode`, but their height is flexible making self-sizing cells something that happens automatically.
 </div>

 If you call `-setNeedsLayout` on an `ASCellNode`, it will automatically perform another layout pass and if its overall desired size has changed, the table will be informed and will update itself.